 (Note) Total dividends resolved at the ordinary general meeting of shareholders on June 25, 2021 included dividends associated with shares of the Company's stock held by the executive compensation BIP trust amounting to 0 million yen.
-Fiscal year ended March 31, 2022

 1. Class and number of issued shares and class and number of treasury shares